Thermodynamics of Bosonic Higher Spin Fields: Introduction

 \section{Introduction}

 Higher spin field theory has attracted a significant amount of attention due to its unbroken phase of a string theory.
 Higher spin gauge theories have attracted considerable interest during the last three decades, other than fascinating topic by itself.
-Fronsdal, [1] who has first found the equations of motions and the action principle for massless fields of arbitrary spin for $s =1$ and also spin greater than two and also interacting higher spin fields can not propagate in Mikowski spacetime for which subjected to the no go theorem.
+Fronsdal, who has first found the equations of motions and the action principle for massless fields of arbitrary spin for $s =1$ and also spin greater than two and also interacting higher spin fields can not propagate in Mikowski spacetime for which subjected to the no go theorem.
 The gauge invariance of massless free bosonic higher spin field theory have to remove non-Physical polarisation and ghost from the spectrum.
-However, it is highly nontrivial to study the thermodynamical behavior of massless free higher spin field theory on $d$-dimensional Minkowski spacetime.
+However, it is highly nontrivial to study the Quantum statistical behavior of massless free higher spin field theory on $d\geq 4 $-dimensional Minkowski spacetime.
+Free massless fields it has to satisfy the Klein-Gordon equation $\Box {\phi (x)}_{\mu_1\mu_2....\mu_s} = 0$ here the field would like to describe is a tensor field of arbitary rank $s$ completely symmetric in its indexes or in other words, a field with spin $s$.
+Since, the field is massless it has to satisfy $\partial^{\mu_{1}} {\phi (x)}_{\mu_1\mu_2....\mu_s} = 0$ transversality condition.
+However by imposing double traceless conditions on bosonic HS field and traceless condition gauge parameter which is completely symmetric and also performing gauge symmetry transformations procedure on the action $S(\phi)$ of massless bosonic HS fields.